Duminda Silva: Appeal to Supreme Court

 The Trial-at-bar High Court decision was later appealed at the Supreme Court.
 A five-judge bench of the Supreme Court presided over by the then Chief Justice Priyasath Dep, included Justices Buwaneka Aluvihare, Priyantha Jayawardena, Nalin Perera and Vijith Malalgoda.
 The Supreme Court was unanimous in their decision, and rejected the appeal and upheld the conviction unanimously.
 The Supreme Court ruling was issued on 11 October 2018.

 Special Presidential Pardon

 On 24 June 2021 he was released under a special presidential pardon by President Gotabaya Rajapaksa.
 Michelle Bachelet, the UN High Commissioner for Human rights conveyed her displeasure over the release of Duminda and insisted that Sri Lanka is giving another example for preferential selective granting of pardons.

-On 30 May 2022, The Supreme Court has issued an interim order suspending the pardon and he was later re-arrested.
+On 30 May 2022, The Supreme Court suspended the pardon and he was later re-arrested.